ory/kratos/docs/versioned_docs/version-v0.5/concepts/email-sms.md

 `email.subject.gotmpl` and `email.body.gotmpl` are common template file names expected in remainder directories corresponding to respective methods for filling E-mail subject and body.

-> Templates use the engine golang text template: https://golang.org/pkg/text/template
+> Templates use the engine golang text template for text/html email rendering: https://golang.org/pkg/text/template

 - recovery: recovery email templates root directory
   - valid: sub directory containing templates with variables `To` and `VerificationURL` for validating a recovery